-- Herc's thumbs up to Amadeus, as seen in this page's caption.
-That's the thumb of: "I came here to rescue you but you seem to be getting cozy with your evil captor.
+Herc's thumbs up to Amadeus, as immortalised in the "Cool Story, Bro" meme.
+In context, that's the thumb of: "I came here to rescue you but you seem to be getting cozy with your evil captor.
 Stick with it, bro, I'll be back later."
 Hercules may not be particularly articulate, but he can still get his meaning across.